gazebosim/gz-cmake/MIGRATION.md

 tests should be linked to their dependencies using `target_link_libraries(<test_name> <dependency>)` after the call to `ign_build_tests(~)`. `LIB_DEPS` should only be used for dependencies that are needed by (nearly) all of the tests.
+For component libraries, you can use `LIB_DEPS` to have the tests link to your component library.

 `INCLUDE_DIRS`: Include directories that need to be visible to all (or most) of the tests can be specified using the `INCLUDE_DIRS` tag.
 Note that the macro